-Free online tutoring with SMARTHINKING is available to BU online students for the duration of their courses.
+Free online tutoring with Smarthinking is available to BU online students for the duration of their courses.
 The tutors do not rewrite assignments, but instead teach students how to improve their skills in the following areas: writing, math, sciences, business, ESL, and Word/Excel/PowerPoint.

-You can log in directly to SMARTHINKING from Online Campus by using the link in the left-hand navigation menu of your course.
+You can log in directly to Smarthinking from Online Campus by using the link in the left-hand navigation menu of your course.

-Please Note

-SMARTHINKING may be used only for current Boston University online courses and career services.
-Use of this service for purposes other than current coursework or career services may result in deactivation of your SMARTHINKING account.
+Ρ Please Note of marthinking may be used only for current Boston University online courses and career services.
+Use f this service for purposes other than current coursework or career services may result in eactivation of your Smarthinking account.